adheeshenoy/MyFirstBot2019/README.md

 Try it out!
 https://adheeshenoy.github.io/MyFirstBot2019/.

-A basic chat bot to practice with to perfect coding with Javascript, HTML and CSS
+A basic chat bot to practice coding using Javascript, HTML and CSS
-Note: It has only been tested on chrome.
+Note: It only works for chrome.

-The following code is a ongoing project.
-It help me as a programming learn more about webdevelopment tools and also helps me learn about new APIs.

-To do list
+Future iterations:
 - Add capability to remember microphone permissions
 - Improve chat box interface to a scrolling format as compared to the appending format right now.
-- Add dark mode
 - Add music playing capabilities using apples MusicKit
 - Add time based communications.
 Example: What is the time? ...
 - Learn new ways to answer unknow questions
 - Make it cross-browser compatible
-- Check grammar errors in responses